zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

    [Method3](../Methods.md).
-2. Obtain the IP addresss of the name servers from [Method4](../Methods.md) and [Method5](../Methods.md). the following methods:
+2. Obtain the IP addresss of the name servers from [Method4](../Methods.md) and [Method5](../Methods.md).
+3. Obtain the list of ASN lookup domains from "Zonemaster/lib/Zonemaster/Config.pm"
-3. For obtaining the AS numbers for IPv6 addresses; first reverse the nibbles of the IPv6 address and place dots between each nibble.
+4. For obtaining the AS numbers for IPv6 addresses; first reverse the nibbles of the IPv6 address and place dots between each nibble.
 It is important all omitted zeroes in the IPv6 address are included. <br />
-3.1.
-At the end of the reversed IPv6 address (obtained from step 3), concatenate
-     the string ".origin6.asn.zonemaster.net.". <br/>
-3.2 Send a "TXT" query using the string (obtained from Step 3.1) <br/>
-3.3 The AS number for the IPv6 address is found in the ANSWER for the query
-4. For obtaining the AS numbers for IPv4 addresses; first reverse the nibbles of the IPv4 address and  place dots between each nibble. <br/>
 4.1.
-At the end of the reversed IPv4 address (obtained from step 4), concatenate
+At the end of the reversed IPv6 address, concatenate the  string (from step3) <br/>
+4.2 Send a "TXT" query using the string (obtained from Step 4.1) <br/>
+4.3 If there is an ANSWER, then go to step 4.4, else go to the next string in the list (from step 3)
+4.4 The AS number for the IPv6 address is found in the ANSWER for the query
+5. For obtaining the AS numbers for IPv4 addresses; first reverse the nibbles of the IPv4 address and  place dots between each nibble. <br/>
-     the string ".origin.asn.zonemaster.net.". <br/> 4.2 Send a "TXT" query using the string (obtained from Step 4.1) <br/>
+5.1.
+At the end of the reversed IPv4 address concatenate the string (from step3) <br/> 5.2 Send a "TXT" query using the string (obtained from Step 5.1) <br/>
+5.3 If there is an ANSWER, then go to step 5.4, else go to the next string in the list (from step 3)
-4.3 The AS number for the IPv6 address is found in the ANSWER for the query
+5.4 The AS number for the IPv4 address is found in the ANSWER for the query
-5. If all the retrieved AS (obtained from step3.3 and 4.3) are same, then the test fails.
+6. If all the retrieved AS (obtained from step 4.3 and 5.3) are same, then the test fails.

 ### Outcome(s)